maxmmyron/os/REPORT.md

 ## 1. Introduction
 The purpose of this lab is to analyze and implement a prototypical example of a process, its life cycle, and scheduling strategies one might find in an operating system.

-In this report I plan to demonstrate an example of a general-purpose operating system, which schedules processes using the round-robin algorithm.
-I chose a general purpose operating system to remove the concern of processes not executing in a single timeslice.
+In this report, I plan to demonstrate an example of a general-purpose operating system, which schedules processes using the round-robin algorithm.
+I chose a general-purpose operating system to remove the concern of processes not executing in a single timeslice.
 Instead, processes may take as long as they need to execute; execution time is split up and managed by the scheduler algorithm.

-The operating system itself is similar to a linux kernel; it is extremely bare bones and handles simple process switching.
+The operating system itself is similar to a Linux kernel; it is extremely bare-bones and handles simple process switching.

-The provided code in this report is written in standard C. In a working scenario, this scheduler implementation would work in an x86-based kernel.
-Assembly instructions are provided in standard Intel assembly.
+The provided code in this report is written in standard C. This scheduler implementation would work in an x86-based kernel.
+Assembly instructions are provided in standard x86 assembly language.

 ---

 ## 2. Process Entity
 ### Process Struct
-A process is the instance of a program running on a computer, or the context associated with a program in execution.
-Processes perform a variety of functions, from general purpose user processes to lower-level OS processes.
+A process is the instance of a program running on a computer or the context associated with a program in execution.
+Processes perform a variety of functions, from general-purpose user processes to lower-level OS processes.

 In a general-purpose operating system, the process entity must have enough information stored such that it can resume running from its original state in cases where it does not execute in one time slice.

-A minimal process context for a general purpose operating system includes the following:
+A minimal process context for a general-purpose operating system includes the following:
 - **Name**: the name of the process.
 - **PID**: The ID of the process itself.
 - **PPID**: the ID of the parent process (i.e. the process that this process is forked from)